 How do I renew my Reserve lists, materials?

-To renew the list you used in spring 2014 or use it for a different course in summer and/or fall, call us at 336.256.1199 or email us at Reserves@uncg.edu by May 7.
-Tell us the specific course and section number for the spring list you wish to transfer and the course and section number for the summer and/or fall classes.
-Spring 2014 lists for which no renewal requests are received will be removed from Reserves beginning Thursday, May 8.
+To renew the list you used in winter 2014 or use it for a different course in spring and/or fall, call us at 336.256.1199 or email us at Reserves@uncg.edu by December 10.
+Tell us the specific course and section number for the fall list you wish to transfer and the course and section number for the winter and/or spring classes.
+Fall 2014 lists for which no renewal requests are received will be removed from Reserves beginning Thursday, December 11.

 What if my course was removed and I want to use that list again?
 Removed lists are returned to your campus address via campus mail.
 If a list you wish to reuse was removed, you will need to update the course and term, make any needed changes to the readings and resubmit it as a new list, or provide a new list.

 How do I know when Reserve materials are available?